mondaugen/856_for_zellersasn/doc/manual.md

 ### FREE/QUANT/SKIP

 This switch controls the function of the &#x394; knob.
-The functions available change depending on the N1/BAR/N2/N3 switch.
-The following describes the various selections depending on whether or not the N1/BAR mode is selected or N2 or N3 is selected.
+The functions available change depending on the N1/N2/N3 switch.
+The following describes the various selections depending on whether or not the N1 mode is selected or N2 or N3 is selected.

 #### FREE

-If N1/BAR selected, &#x394; controls the tempo so that if &#x394; is fully counter-clockwise 10 beats per minute are subtracted from its rate and if clockwise 10 beats per minute are added to it.
+If N1 selected, &#x394; controls the tempo so that if &#x394; is fully counter-clockwise 10 beats per minute are subtracted from its rate and if clockwise 10 beats per minute are added to it.
 A sort of fine tempo adjustment.

 If N2 or N3 selected, &#x394; controls the amount of time between the repeats of the notes. &#x394; in fully clockwise position, the time between repeats is equal to the length of the loop, &#x394; in fully counter-clockwise position, the time is 1/64 the length of the loop.
-N.B.: After reset (see (UNI)) the time between repeats is 0 until the &#x394; knob is adjusted.
+Note that after reset (see UNI) the time between repeats is 0 until the &#x394; knob is adjusted.

 #### QUANT

-If N1/BAR selected, &#x394; controls doubling, tripling or quadrupling of the tempo. &#x394; in the fully counter-clockwise position causes tempo quadrupling and in the fully clockwise position no tempo scaling occurs.
+If N1 selected, &#x394; controls doubling, tripling or quadrupling of the tempo. &#x394; in the fully counter-clockwise position causes tempo quadrupling and in the fully clockwise position no tempo scaling occurs.